bakins/alertmanager-webhook-example/README.md

 alertmanager-webhook-example
 ============================

-`alertmanager-webhook-example` is a simple example of a webhook receiver for the [Proemtheus Alertmanager](https://prometheus.io/docs/alerting/alertmanager/).
+`alertmanager-webhook-example` is a simple example of a webhook receiver for the [Prometheus Alertmanager](https://prometheus.io/docs/alerting/alertmanager/).
 It expect to receive aleter messages in POST bodies to `/alerts` in JSON in the format described in the [receiever webhook docs](https://prometheus.io/docs/alerting/configuration/#webhook-receiver-<webhook_config>)